iamjosephmj/MVI-Clean-Rx/README.md

 But MVP and MVVM are both a little more like MVC...
 MVP has <b>Presenter</b> class, MVVM has a <b>ViewModel</b> class.
 Each of these classes take on similar responsibility like the <b>Controller</b> of MVC, the only difference is in the way in which <b>Presenter</b>/<b>ViewModel</b> communicate to the other layers of the architecture.
-In this Repo I had sketched out GitHubJobs app with MVI, all the clean architecture layers are the same with our previous repo, please refer to <a href ="https://github.com/iamjosephmj/Rx-Clean">`Rx-Clean`</a> to get a better understanding of the `GithubJobsApp`.
+In this Repo I had sketched out GitHubJobs app with MVI, all the clean architecture layers are the same like we have in our previous repo, please refer to <a href ="https://github.com/iamjosephmj/Rx-Clean">`Rx-Clean`</a> to get a better understanding of the `GithubJobsApp`.

 # Table Of Contents